Your investment options with a flexible income

 A flexible income is not the only option for taking your money.
 Explore all your options.

 If you choose to take a flexible income, that decision is about what you want to do with your pension savings today.
-Investment pathways have been introduced to help make sure that the portion of your money that remains invested can support your objectives for the future.
+Investment pathways have been designed to help make sure that the portion of your money that remains invested can support your objectives for the future.

 You can choose from the options below and decide which option best suits your objectives for the next five years.
 If you have more than one goal you might want to think about splitting your pension savings between the different options to achieve this.
 We’ll invest your pension for you in a way that supports your choices.